The Complete Guide to Finding the Healthiest Granola in 2025

 • Nature's Path Honey Almond: 3g protein (insufficient)

-• Brekky Mix Original: 8g protein (exceeds gold standard)
+• Brekky Mix Original: 5.3g protein (meets expert recommendation)

-• Brekky Mix with Fruit: 8g protein (exceeds gold standard)
+• Brekky Mix with Fruit: 5.3g protein (meets expert recommendation)

-• Brekky Mix Choc Chip: 6g protein (meets expert recommendation)
+• Brekky Mix Choc Chip: 6g protein (approaches ideal range)

 3. Added Sugar: The Make-or-Break Metric